TesterTesterov/SLGSystemScriptTool/README.md

 ### Cryptoattack
 1. Start the tool.
-2. Go to "Crypto Module" and focus on right half of the screen.
+2. Go to "Crypto Module" and focus on the right half of the screen.
 3. Choose the main.sd **(and only the main.sd!)** script.
 4. Choose the output text file (with the cryptoattack result).
 5. Choose the attack type.
 Almost all games are weak for "2 0 0 2 0", but an earlier games may be weak for "2 0 2 0 0". **There is only one possible type for each main.sd!**